sheeshcake/Flickv3/README.md

 ## Related

-[markdownify-web](https://github.com/skeltonmod) - The Wash, web version of flick
+[The Wash](https://github.com/skeltonmod) - The Wash, web version of flick

 ## Support